The process of a Motor Vehicle Accident case

 Get in touch with us

-If you're ever involved in a road or transport accident, you should contact us as soon as possible.
-Whether your claim is accepted or rejected.
+If you're ever involved in a car, motorbike or public transport accident, you should contact us as soon as possible - whether your claim is accepted or rejected.
 After you get in touch with us, we'll take the time to understand your situation, give you some initial information on your options and arrange a time for your free initial appointment**.

 Attend your free initial appointment**